facts about the River Shannon, River Shannon facts, River Shannon activities, River shannon places of interest,

 THE SHANNON BRIDGE, COUNTY OFFALY.

-The river passes through a sparcely populated area of small towns and villages, including the river's only city, that of Limerick in southern Ireland and the towns of Athlone, Killaloe, Drogheda and Kilrush.
+The river passes through a sparsely populated area of small towns and villages, including the river's only city, that of Limerick in southern Ireland and the towns of Athlone, Killaloe, Drogheda and Kilrush.

 As a whole, the areas that surround the River Shannon are a haven for wildlife enthusiasts and nature lovers, with activities on offer such as river, lough and canal cruises, hill walking, cycling, horse riding, fishing and a myriad of watersports.